rnlee0054/163.1Website/index.md

 _.exe -randomDither nbits_

 Add random noise to the image while quantizing its pixels.
 The human eye is more tolerant of high frequency noise than it is to hard (low frequency) distracting edges or patterns.
 Again, _nbits_ is [1,8], which determines how many bits there are per color channel.
+Higher _nbits_ allows more colors.

 original (8 bits) | 1 | 2 | 3 | 4 | 5
 --- | --- | --- | --- | --- | ---